eg321/esp32-motorized-roller-blinds/README.md

-**This repo has been archived as a complete redesign is on its way - including physical components**

-# motor-on-roller-blind-ws
-WebSocket based version of [motor-on-roller-blind](https://github.com/nidayand/motor-on-roller-blind).
-I.e. there is no need of an MQTT server but MQTT is supported as well - you can control it with WebSockets and/or with MQTT messages.

 3d parts for printing are available id `3d_parts` folder.
-PCB sources are available in `pcb` folder.
+Available from Thingiverse also: https://www.thingiverse.com/thing:4093205/

 # Fork changes
 - project ported to Platformio